Where’s the meat?

 - onion powder

-- Put all ingredients except potatoes into a 6 quart stock pot.
-Cook over medium flame about 1½ hours.
+- Clean and rinse neckbones and put all ingredients except potatoes into a 6 quart stock pot.
+Add water to cover ingredients to 2-3" above the top.
+Cook over medium heat about 1½ hours.
 Add 3 lbs. of quartered potatoes.
-Cook another 20 minutes or until potatoes are tender and meat falls off the bone.
+Season potatoes to taste with salt, pepper, garlie powder and onion powder.
+Cook another 20-30 minutes or until potatoes are tender and meat falls off the bone.
+Add a few pats of butter over the top of potatoes.
 Serve with corn bread and your choice of vegetable.
 Don't forget the hot sauce!